nicholas-leonard/dp/doc/neuralnetworktutorial.md

 xp:run(datasource)
 ```
 We don't initialize the Experiment with the DataSource so that we may easily
-save it onto disk, thereby keeping this snapshot separate from its data
+save it to disk, thereby keeping this snapshot separate from its data
 (which shouldn't be modified by the experiment).

 Let's run the [script](../examples/neuralnetwork_tutorial.lua) from the cmd-line:
 ```
 nicholas@xps:~/projects/dp$ th examples/neuralnetwork_tutorial.lua
-checking for file located at: 	/home/nicholas/data/mnist/mnist-th7.tgz checking for file located at: 	/home/nicholas/data/mnist/mnist-th7.tgz checking for file located at: 	/home/nicholas/data/mnist/mnist-th7.tgz
 FileLogger: log will be written to /home/nicholas/save/xps:25044:1398320864:1/log xps:25044:1398320864:1:optimizer:loss avgError 0 xps:25044:1398320864:1:validator:loss avgError 0